williamamed/Raptor2/README.md

 You must run it through the dev front in order to get the development enviroment

 Enjoy your Raptor !!
-Is easy to use and faster to build
+Is easy to use, faster to run and great to build apps